How to worship God more deeply

 This is what happens in a culture of consumerism.
 People don’t know how to accept (or give) only for the sake of worshiping God.

 At Good News Ministries, we don’t sell anything.
-Even the courses, DVDs, CDs, and books we produce are not sold.
+Even the courses we produce are not sold.
 Nor do I have a “fee” for my speaking engagements.
 We ask for donations, not fees.
 And everyone who makes no donation at all is treated the same as those who donate thousands of dollars year after year.
 Please take from us, freely, whatever we provide that can serve your needs.
 If our gift to you motivates you to give a gift — from God through you — to support this ministry, others are blessed.
 The Lord is blessed.
 And the Lord blesses us all.

 This has been our policy from day one of this ministry (January 30, 1995).
 Our mission is to disciple (teach, build faith, grow spiritually) the members of GNM and to reach (find, evangelize, invite) those who are inactive or barely alive in the Catholic faith.
 A GNM member is anyone who connects with us in an ongoing way, such as by subscribing to our online services or by sharing their talents, wisdom, skills, finances, prayer support, or other collaborative offerings.

 My teammates and I fail in our ministry to GNM members if we build consumerism instead of discipleship.

 What is Christian consumerism and how does it happen so easily?